SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP

 Using recently released ASKAP observations we have identified a new radio relic in the cluster \spt, with a secondary relic on the opposite side of the cluster.
 The radio relics are detected in both the new ASKAP data at $\sim900$~MHz and archival ATCA 5.5-GHz observations.
 The relics have power law spectra between 800--5500~MHz, with \alphaS~and \alphaN, consistent with many examples of radio relics.
 The relic properties are largely consistent with the established relic population, though they lie slightly below the $P$--$M$ scaling relation for double relic systems.

-The cluster itself is morphologically disturbed, as shown by the X-ray emission from ICM as seen by \emph{XMM-Newton}.
-Though no shocks are detected in the X-ray surface brightness profiles, a temperature map reveals potential cold fronts preceding the two relic sources.
-A lack of detectable shock at the radio relic locations may be due multiple shocks along the line of sight or a lack of sensitivity of \emph{XMM-Newton}.
+The cluster itself is morphologically disturbed, as shown by the X-ray emission from \CORRS{the} ICM as seen by \xmm.
+Though no shocks are detected in the X-ray surface brightness profiles, a temperature map reveals \CORRS{a potential cold front preceding the SE relic sources.} A lack of detectable shock at the radio relic locations may be due \CORRS{to a complex shock structure, perhaps formed of multiple shocks} along the line of sight, \CORRS{or insufficient depth of the available \xmm\ data}.

-With ASKAP surveys such as EMU underway and processing large volumes of data, the Southern Sky previously un-studied at this surface-brightness sensitivity may provide a wealth of new radio relics and other ICM-based diffuse radio sources.
+\CORRS{Despite radio relics featuring steep radio spectra, ASKAP surveys such as EMU will uncover a heretofore unseen radio relic population in the Southern Sky, at this surface-brightness sensitivity with many cluster systems predicted to host such objects at low power \citep[e.g.][]{Nuza2012}.}

+\CORRS{Such a sample of radio relics could be followed up by deep MeerKAT, ASKAP and/or even ATCA observations, utilising the full frequency range provided by the instruments (either instantaneously with MeerKAT or as multiple observations across the band with ASKAP), providing wide-frequency information vital to finally understanding the acceleration mechanisms at work in clusters to generate these sources.}

 \begin{appendix}